Water Drop on Thin Viscous Oil Layers: From Stick-Slip Spreading to Dewetting: Results and discussion

-\textbf{Drop penetration into the oil layer and spreading}: Throughout the damping oscillations, both the base radius and the corresponding contact angle maintained a consistent average value for a duration of $t_R$ as evident in Fig.2.
-For example, the contact angle, constant around approximately 100$^\circ$, decreases to approximately 35$^\circ$ at around $t_R$.
-The corresponding increase in the base radius is also apparent.
-We observed similar spreading also with PDMS and ITO surfaces coated with oil.
-When an oil layer (7 $\mu$m thick) was applied to PDMS and ITO surfaces, after a duration $t_R$, the final contact angles were measured to be 100 $\pm$ 2$^\circ$ and 65 $\pm$ 2$^\circ$, respectively.
+After the gently placed drop completes its initial spreading or the impacted one completes its damped oscillation phase, it maintains a constant contact angle of approximately 100$^\circ$ in a quasi-equilibrium state.
+This state exists for a duration of $t_R$, after which the drop undergoes a second spreading characterized by an increasing $R_b$ and a decreasing contact angle to approximately 35$^\circ$ (Fig. 1b).
+We observed similar spreading of water drop also with PDMS and ITO substrates coated with silicone oil.
+When an oil layer (7 $\mu$m thick) was applied to PDMS and ITO surfaces, after a duration $t_R$, the final equilibrium contact angles were measured to be 100 $\pm$ 2$^\circ$ and 65 $\pm$ 2$^\circ$, respectively.
 These values closely align with the contact angles observed on the corresponding bare surfaces, namely 100 $\pm$ 2$^\circ$ for PDMS and 60 $\pm$ 2$^\circ$ for ITO.
 These findings strongly suggest that the change in contact angle occurs as the drop's contact line penetrates the oil layer and interacts with the underlying substrate.
-This is expected, as the oil density (971 kg/m$^3$) is slightly lower than that of water.
+This is expected, as the oil density is slightly lower than that of water.

-On glass, the final contact angle did not match the contact angle of water on the bare substrate.
-For example, while the drop displayed a contact angle of 22$^\circ$ on bare glass, it exhibited a slightly larger angle (approximately 35$^\circ$) after spreading with an oil layer.
+On glass, the final equilibrium contact angle did not match the contact angle of water on the bare substrate.
+For example, while the drop displayed an equilibrium contact angle of 22$^\circ$ on bare glass, it exhibited a slightly larger angle (approximately 35$^\circ$) after spreading with an oil layer.
 This difference might be attributed to the potential presence of a thin oil film trapped beneath the spreading drop \cite{PRLStaicu, HONG2014292}.

-We further looked into the details of the water penetration into the oil layer.
-The bottom view of the drop shows that, before the water drop spreads over the underlying substrate, the water ruptures the oil layer and the dewetting of the oil layer follows.
-The rupturing and dewetting process starts only a few hundred microseconds after the impact.
-This short delay might be due to the entrapped air layer between the drop and the oil as observed in experiments involving water drops being engulfed by the oil with some initial delay due to air entrapment \cite{CuttleJFM2021}.

-The dewetting process is shown the images in Fig.~\ref{Fig6}(a) and Supplementary video 1.
-The entrapped air and the dewetting process delay penetration of the drop edge into the oil.
-This overall delay in the drop edge penetration, denoted by $t_R$, amounts to about one second on 370 cSt oil and over 50 seconds on 10000 cSt oil layers (Fig. \ref{Fig6}(b)).

-The rupturing and dewetting of the oil is initiated somewhere under the bulk region of the drop (Fig.~\ref{Fig6}(a) and Supplementary video 1).
-Under the drop, as the dewetting advances a hole is opened up in the oil layer and the water wets the substrate.
-Assuming a thin oil layer at the dewetting region, the initial dewetting velocity can be estimated as \cite{GennesTextBook},